Welcome To La Salle Retreat Center

 Overnight Rooms

-La Salle has simple sleeping rooms to accommodate all groups sizes.
+La Salle has simple sleeping rooms to accommodate all group sizes.

 Grounds and Grottos

-Beautiful grounds with shrines, grottos, athletic fields and picnic areas.
+Beautiful grounds with shrines, grottos, athletic fields & picnic areas.

 Meeting Space

-Meeting spaces range from intimate rooms to larger conference rooms.
+Meeting spaces range from intimate to larger conference rooms.

 Donate